billmei/selfie-search/README.md

 Profile images are searched first through Gravatar, then after through FullContact.
 The original plan was to scrape Facebook, G+, Twitter, etc. directly but none of these websites offer public API access.

-Results are cached in Postgres to speed up future calls on the same email.

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) installed.